-- Projects that support public recreation and conservation efforts of state agencies, counties and municipalities. - Projects that leverage or match other nonfederal or federal funds available for similar purposes. - Projects supporting and promoting recreation in the form of archery, boating, hiking, camping, fishing, hunting, running, jogging, biking, walking, shooting or similar outdoor activities. - Projects contributing to the improvement of the quality and quantity of surface water and groundwater. - Projects contributing to the conservation of soil, water, and fish and wildlife resources on privately owned working agricultural lands or forests.
+- Projects that support public recreation and conservation efforts of state agencies, counties, and municipalities. - Projects that leverage or match other nonfederal or federal funds available for similar purposes. - Projects supporting and promoting recreation in the form of archery, boating, hiking, camping, fishing, hunting, running, jogging, biking, walking, shooting, or similar outdoor activities. - Projects contributing to the improvement of the quality and quantity of surface water and groundwater. - Projects contributing to the conservation of soil, water, and fish and wildlife resources on privately owned working agricultural lands or forests and public lands. - Projects that improve access to public water and public lands. - Projects that protect cultural and archeological important sites or military installations.